 All pupils sit the IGCSE in mathematics at the end of Year II.
 Additionally, there are a number of pupils who are capable of studying at a faster rate and so we also offer the opportunity to study the AQA Level 2 Certificate in Further Mathematics alongside the IGCSE.
-This exam is also sat at the end of Year II; it provides a greater challenge to these more able pupils and is excellent preparation for A-level mathematics and further mathematics.
+This exam is also sat at the end of Year II; it provides a greater challenge to these mathmatically more able pupils and is excellent preparation for A-level mathematics and further mathematics.

 All three science subjects are taught by specialists in the individual sciences and in dedicated laboratories.
-Although there are national options which allow fewer, all Eastbournians will complete Year II with at least two science GCSE grades.
+Although there are national options which allow fewer, all Eastbournians will take GCSE examinations in all three sciences to gain either two or three science GCSE grades.